CL (rapper)

-Following the group's hiatus at the turn of 2015, CL pursued a solo career with the release of the standalone singles "Hello Bitches" (2015) and "Lifted" (2016).
-The latter single led CL to become the first female Korean solo artist to place onto the Billboard Hot 100, and the third Korean artist to do so overall.
-In November 2016, YG announced the disbandment of 2NE1 after nearly two years of hiatus, and CL subsequently remained under the label.
+Following the group's hiatus at the turn of 2015, CL pursued a solo career with the release of the singles "Hello Bitches" (2015) and "Lifted" (2016).
+The latter single led CL to become the first female Korean solo artist to place in the Billboard Hot 100, and the third Korean artist overall to do so.
+In November 2016, YG announced the disbanding of 2NE1 after a hiatus of nearly two years, and CL subsequently remained on the label.
 Shortly after leaving YG in December 2019, she released her solo EP project In the Name of Love (2019), consisting of six tracks written during the three years since her previous single "Lifted".
 Her debut studio album, Alpha, was released in October 2021.
+After 2NE1 reformed in July 2024, CL resumed group activities under the umbrella of YG Entertainment.

-Known for experimentation across music styles as well as her live performances, CL is regarded as an influential figure in the international spread of the Korean wave.
-Beyond the field of music, she is recognized as a style icon by numerous publications worldwide.
+CL ranked 2nd and 25th on the readers polls for Time's 100 Most Influential People in the World in 2015 and 2016, respectively.
+She appeared on the Forbes 30 Under 30 Asia list (2019) and was named amongst the best girl group members of all time by The Guardian.
+Outside the field of music, she is recognized as a style icon by numerous publications worldwide.

-Biography
+Life and career

 1991–2008: Early life and career beginnings

-Lee Chae-rin was born in Seoul, South Korea, but spent most of her childhood living in Paris, Tsukuba, and Tokyo.
+Lee Chae-rin was born in Seoul, South Korea on February 26, 1991, but spent most of her childhood living in Paris, Tsukuba, and Tokyo.
 When she was 13, she moved to Paris alone where she studied for two years.
-On living in different cities while growing up, CL said, "Culturally, I'm not 100 percent Korean.
+She recalled that, "Culturally, I'm not 100 percent Korean.
 I'm very mixed, and very open."
 When she was 15, CL auditioned to join South Korean record label YG Entertainment.
-Her first feature on a song recording was Big Bang's "Intro (Hot Issue)" in 2007.
+Her first feature on a song was Big Bang's "Intro (Hot Issue)" in 2007.
 Later that year, Lee performed for the first time on stage at Seoul Broadcasting System's Gayo Daejeon alongside her label mates.
 Her first credited appearance in a song was in 2008, with Uhm Jung-hwa's "DJ," in which she rapped.